damnhandy/maven-publish-issue/README.md

 	[INFO] Executing: /bin/sh -c cd /root/maven-project && git ls-files
 	[INFO] Working directory: /root/maven-project

 Note the John Yaya's password is clearly visible where the Git URL is displayed.
-By default, Maven usese version 2.3.2 of the Maven Release plugin.
+By default, Maven uses version 2.3.2 of the Maven Release plugin.
 This is fixed as of [2.4.2](https://issues.apache.org/jira/browse/MRELEASE-846), but you have to explicitly define the version of the Maven Release plugin to use:

 				   <plugin>
                        <groupId>org.apache.maven.plugins</groupId>